Check if you need a building warrant

 A building warrant is generally required to erect, alter, extend, convert or demolish a building.

 If you carry out work that requires a building warrant without first obtaining a warrant, you are committing an offence.
 You may be liable to a fine of up to £5,000.
 If you have inadvertently started before applying, you must declare this on the application form.

-Alternatively, you can fill in our check if you need a building warrant form (pdf 540KB) and send it to our correspondence address or contact us directly to discuss your proposal.
+Alternatively, you can fill in our check if you need a building warrant form (PDF 158KB) and send it to our correspondence address.

 We do not change a fee for this service.

 Remember to always check if you require additional statutory permissions for your build project.
 For planning, use the online form to check if you need planning permission or alternatively contact the Planning team directly to discuss your proposed project.